-Prerequisite: ENG 22/60 or ESL 23, OR Placement in ENG 100 A basic introduction to computer concepts and applications relevant to academic success at college.
+Prerequisite: ENG 100 with ENG 100S or ESL 23, OR Placement in ENG 100

+A basic introduction to computer concepts and applications relevant to academic success at college.
 This course includes daily hands-on experience with word processing, database, spreadsheet, and other applications as they apply to the successful completion of college level projects, such as term papers, note taking, bibliographies, research through remote access of information, and quantitative analysis.
 May be taken on a CR/N basis.
 (3 hrs. lect./demo. plus open lab. per week)

-Linguistics (LING)
+LINGUISTICS (LING)